Send email to

 Undergraduate research students might also be interested, especially in my thoughts about how to get admitted to a PhD program.
 And I tell you what you need to give me (and when) if you want a letter of recommendation.

 I have twice served ACM as a member of the SIGPLAN Executive Committee.
 I served as program chair for ICFP '07.

 I signed the email charter; if you won't, I won't.
-I don't carry a cell phone.
+After years of relying on the kindness of strangers, I finally started carrying a cell phone.
 I no longer maintain a hot list; this is more of a random list.
 An interest in personal productivity and pointers from Benjamin Pierce and Phil Wadler got me to Inbox Zero on Wed 21 Feb 2007 at 6:00 PM.
 After serious lossage caused by various alarums and excursions, I recovered Zero at 6:30 PM on Mon 31 Dec 2007.
 It was a pleasure to start the New Year with an empty inbox!
 After starting at Tufts, I got a little behind; at the end of my first year, my email debt was over 600 messages.
 At the end of my third year, at 9:12 PM on Monday 23 May 2011, I recovered Zero once again, but I cheated—I put 600 messages from 2009 and 2010 into an email demilitarized zone.
-The next time I got to Zero was at 5:03 PM on Wednesday 29 August 2012, again at 2:54 PM on 30 May 2014, and again at 6:34 PM on 12 November 2014.
+The next time I got to Zero was at 5:03 PM on Wednesday 29 August 2012, again at 2:54 PM on 30 May 2014, again at 6:34 PM on 12 November 2014, and again at 12:00 PM on 7 June 2017.
 For a time I almost thought I detected a pattern there.

 a Bellcore alumnus,